MileHacker Logo

 La Concha Mountain

-This is the most iconic hike in Marbella, featuring panoramic views across the The the Costa del sol region in spain region in spain, over to Africa on fine days, and inland to the Sierra Blanca.
-It is a challenging climb, typically taking 5-7 hours round trip.
+This is the most iconic hike in Marbella, featuring panoramic views across the The costa Del sol region in spain, over to Africa on fine days, and in the interior to the Sierra Blanca.
+It is a challenging climb, typically taking 5-7 hours round-trip journey.
 It requires good bodily fitness, proper Hiking footwear, and sufficient water.
 Organized hikes are available.

 Sendero del Litoral Coastal Path